oist/plessy_nf_GenomicBreaks/README.md

 # Pairwise Genome Comparison Statistics

+The version number is the one of the _GenomicBreaks_ package in the `genomicbreaks` modules's Singularity image, plus 1 per changes in the `skeleton.Rmd` file.

 ## Mandatory parameters

  * `--input`: path to a sample sheet in tab-separated format with one header